danielmiessler/fabric/patterns/analyze_prose/system.md

 Common examples that meet this criteria:

 - Introduction of new ideas.
+- Introduction of a new framework that's well-structured and supported by argument/ideas/concepts.
 - Introduction of new models for understanding the world.
 - Makes a clear prediction that's backed by strong concepts and/or data.
 - Introduction of a new vision of the future.